Claimant to the historic throne of Ghassan and Head of the Royal House of Ghassan

 HIRH Prince Sheikh Khalil El Chemor of Ghassan and all his descendants.

-Gharios Habbaki, Sheikh El Chemor of Chiyah Branch
+Gharios Habbaki, Sheikh El Chemor of Chiyah/Amchit Branch

 The following are the descendants of HIRH Youssef El Chemor, Sheikh El Chemor, the last sovereign prince of Zgharta-Zawye, 1747 CE, through his son, HIRH Dargham El Chemor.
 According to p.
 2236, Encyclopedia of the Maronite Families, v.4 (Notre Dame University), Dargham had four sons who first settled in Beit Habbak and then migrated to other regions of modern-day Lebanon.
 These sons are the forefathers of the four cadets branches: Habika El Chemor of Baskinta; Farjan El Chemor of Habbak; Farahat El Chemor of Al Hadas; and Gharios Habbaki El Chemor of Chiyah (settled there in 1757).
 The modern family Gharios of Cheyah is formally called “Gharios Habbaki Chemor” due to the village of Beit Habbak in the region of Byblos.
 This Habbaki family descends from the same prestigious “Chemor” family of Kfarhata-Zgharta, as Father Ignatios Tannos El-Khoury notes in his book, Sheikh El Chemor Rulers of Al-Aqoura (1211-1633) and Rulers of Al-Zawiye (1641-1747).

-HIRH Prince Gharios El Chemor of Ghassan Al-Numan VIII married HIRH Princess Consort Cristin Al-Numan El Chemor of Ghassan and all their descendants (Head of House and Name).
+HIRH Prince Gharios El Chemor of Ghassan Al-Numan VIII married HIRH Princess Consort Cristin Al-Numan El Chemor of Ghassan and all their descendants (Int.
+Head of House and Name).

-HRH Sheikh Dr. Naji Gharios, HH Sheikha Sonia Gharios, and their descendants (descendant of Marionite Priest, Fr.
-Gharios bin Youssef, Sheikh El Chemor of Chiyah).
+HRH Sheikh Dr. Naji Gharios, HH Cheikha Sonia Gharios, and their descendants (descendants of Sheikh Gharios bin Youssef, El Chemor of Chiyah/Amchit).

 References